Mahmud Sulaiman

 Mahmud's strategy in prosecuting the Insurgency War was to reduce the number of insurgents through peaceful means by, in the words of one commentator, giving them "every chance to surrender and escape from being killed".
 Mahmud reportedly "saw immense propaganda value in former terrorists who were now alive, repentant, and leading full productive lives", he analogised the war to exterminating rats.
 Poisoning and killing them would not work as long as they reproduced; instead by attacking the root causes such as the habitat, the rats could be extinguished.
 His strategy was approved of by civilian superiors such as the later Prime Minister Mahathir Mohamad.

-After Prime Minister Hussein Onn bypassed Mahmud for promotion to Chief of the Armed Services, Mahmud resigned his commission and retired from the military.
+Mahmud was born in Batu Pahat.
+He died in Kuala Lumpur on 26 August 2020 at the age of 92.